 Senior dogs are unique and know what good and bad treatment look like.
 When a senior dog is treated with love and compassion, it will thrive and be the perfect fur baby.
 The progress of your senior dog and the experiences you have together will make your commitment and investment worth it.

 As an adoptive parent, you get great satisfaction seeing your dog thriving and happy.
-Adopting an old dog also allows you to enjoy the company of a pet without the constant supervision or personality shifts.
+Adopting an old dog also allows you to enjoy the company of a pet without constant supervision or personality shifts.

 Making room for a senior pet is the right step, especially when looking to share your love and commit to caring for another living thing.